 There are three types of spines in caterpillar hairs:

 Stinging Nettle Caterpillars have these spines on elongated bristles.
-As seen from the photo below, the bristle is dark on our specimen, and the spine is white.
+The photo below shows that the bristle is dark on our specimen, and the spine is white.

 This is very similar to Saddleback Caterpillars, which appear as follows but with reverse coloration:

-The envenomation process will be a mechanical piercing of the skin with the spine and an immediate release of the venom into the stung body.
+The envenomation process involves mechanically piercing the skin with the spine and immediately releasing the venom into the stung body.
 The tip of the spine will also remain in the body.

 How to treat Stinging Nettle Caterpillar stings?